MiRitter87/trading-cockpit-frontend/README.md

 - Near 52-week High (Instruments trading within 5% of their 52-week high)
 - Near 52-week Low (Instruments trading within 5% of their 52-week low)
 - RS since Date (All scanned instruments, calculates RS number since the given date)
+- Three Weeks Tight (Instruments with at least three  weekly closing prices in a +/- 2% range)

 ### Dashboard
 The Dashboard aims to provide a meta overview of the current state of the market.
-Currently there are two views: Statistics and Charts.
+Currently there are two views available: Statistics and Charts.

 The statistics view provides the number of advancing and decline stocks for each trading day as well as the advance / decline differential and the percentage of stocks trading above their 50-day moving average.